Real Estate Photos Flagged as AI on Instagram

 • Window pulls blended with AI-assisted masking in newer editor builds

-Platforms treat many of these as AI-touched files at the metadata layer — even when the structure, lot, and room layout are accurate.
+Platforms treat many of these as AI-touched files at the hidden metadata layer — even when the structure, lot, and room layout are accurate.
 Buyers still walk through the same physical rooms; the label reflects how the JPG was processed, not an MLS fraud finding.

 Why this matters for agents, brokers, and photographers